 About the Journal

-Brain Imaging and Stimulation (BIS) is published by BAHIANA - School of Medicine and Public Health and NAPeN Network (Núcleo de Assistência e Pesquisa em Neuromodulação).
-It is a Diamond Open Access journal with the mission to publish research on brain function and stimulation.
+Brain Imaging and Stimulation (BIS) is an online publication with the mission to publish research on brain function and stimulation.
+BIS is a Diamond Open Access journal, fully compliant with the DOAJ definition of open access, and licensed under the terms of the Creative Commons Attribution License (CC BY 4.0).
 The journal accepts original articles on empirical research; reviews; technological and methodological perspectives (new devices, and methods etc.); infographics; videos.

 Peer review process